-The trading market for our Shares will depend in part on the research and reports that securities or industry analysts publish about us and our business.
+The trading market for our ordinary shares will depend in part on the research and reports that securities or industry analysts publish about us and our business.
 Securities and industry analysts do not currently, and may never, publish research on us.
-If no or not enough securities or industry analysts commence coverage on us, the trading price for our Shares would likely be negatively affected.
-In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our Shares or publish inaccurate or unfavorable research about our business, the price of our Shares would likely decline.
-If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for our Shares could decrease, which might cause the price of our Shares and trading volume to decline.
+If no or not enough securities or industry analysts commence coverage on us, the trading price for our ordinary shares would likely be negatively affected.
+In the event securities or industry analysts initiate coverage, if one or more of the analysts who cover us downgrade our ordinary shares or publish inaccurate or unfavorable research about our business, the price of our ordinary shares would likely decline.
+If one or more of these analysts cease coverage of us or fail to publish reports on us regularly, demand for our ordinary shares could decrease, which might cause the price of our ordinary shares and trading volume to decline.